awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

 If you're considering limiting the rules, we recommend that you thoroughly test all of your pods before you apply your changed rules to a production cluster\.

 If you originally deployed a cluster with Kubernetes `1.14` and a platform version of `eks.3` or earlier, then consider the following:
 + You might also have control plane and node security groups\.
+When these groups were created, they included the restricted rules listed in the previous table\.
 These security groups are no longer required and can be removed\.
 However, you need to make sure your cluster security group contains the rules that those groups contain\.
 + If you deployed the cluster using the API directly or you used a tool such as the AWS CLI or AWS CloudFormation to create the cluster and you didn't specify a security group at cluster creation, then the default security group for the VPC was applied to the cluster network interfaces that Amazon EKS created\.